trujilloRJ/personal_blog/content/posts/radar-doppler.md

 # Future steps and remaining questions

-1. Optimize the model by trying different learning rates, batch sizes and other hyperparameters.
+1. Optimize the model by trying different learning rates, batch sizes, and other hyperparameters.
 Use learning rate decay?

 2. Extend the training to more epochs.
 It seems like the model can still learn a little if we increase the number of epochs.